 Can I look at your portfolio of past projects?
 This is related to the question about similar projects.
-If they don’t have a portfolio, a construction contractor should at least be able to give you a general overview of the work they have done in the past to help you understand their depth and breadth.
+If they don’t have a portfolio, a construction contractor should at least be able to give you a general overview of the work they have done in the past.
+That will help you understand their depth and breadth.

-Remember to look the company up on the Better Business Bureau (BBB) and see what their rating is.
-A company may not necessarily be accredited with them, but still be given a rating.
+Remember to look the company up on the Better Business Bureau (BBB) and see what its rating is.
+A company may not necessarily be accredited with them, but still, be given a rating.

 What can you do for me?
 Consider what you are looking for from a contractor before you begin working with them.

 Will you communicate with me every step of the way?
-A contractor should follow the instructions of the customer while at the same time making professional recommendations and intelligent decisions.
+A contractor should follow the instructions of the customer.
+At the same time he should making professional recommendations and intelligent decisions.
 A contractor should never leave in the middle of a project.
 You should get a sense that the builder has good integrity and will be able to tell you if anything is going wrong along the way.
 You don’t want someone trying to cover up mistakes.
 Regular communication with suppliers, subcontractors, and you are vital to the success of a project.
-A good contractor will also encourage you to ask questions, whereas a bad contractor may lack communication or tell you to trust them without any evidence or proof.
+A good contractor will also encourage you to ask questions.
+Whereas a bad contractor may lack communication or tell you to trust them without any evidence or proof.
 When in doubt, ask anything you can think of.
 You want to be sure everything goes well, and you want someone you will be proud to recommend to other people.

 If you can visit the business locations of the contractors you are considering to get a feeling for their attention to detail.
 To supplement what you find online, ask for a list of references and get in touch with them.
 How easy was it to work with them?
-How detail-oriented were there in their proposals and follow through?
-Did they stay on schedule and on budget?
+How detail-oriented were there in their proposals and follow-through?
+Did they stay on schedule and a budget?
 How did they handle roadblocks?
 Make sure to check out their safety record.